-This ground-breaking case happened to arise in the UK, and happened to involve a medical practitioner and as this was a House of Lords decision, it also applies in Scotland.
+This ground-breaking case happened to arise in the UK, and happened to involve a medical practitioner.
 But in country after country around the world, the courts are stepping in to swing the pendulum very much in favour of the patient when matters of consent are under discussion.
 In the above case, the Court of Appeal and the House of Lords both concluded that the normal application of the law would result in the clinician being found not guilty of negligence - so they departed from traditional principles in order to find him guilty!

-There are several aspects of autonomy which need to be considered, including;
+There are several aspects of autonomy which need to be considered, including: